 Note: Only files that were actually transferred are included.
 This does not include directories, files that were checked but skipped as part of a sync transfer, or files which were skipped due to skip_source_errors being set on the task.

 GET /task/<task_id>/successful_transfers

-- task_id (str) The ID of the task to inspect. - num_results(int or None, optional)-The number of file transfer records to fetch from the service.
-May be set to None to request the maximum allowable number of results.
-[Default: 100] - params (dict, optional) Any additional parameters will be passed through as query params.
+- $task_id(str)$ The ID of the task to inspect. - params (dict, optional) Any additional parameters will be passed through as query params.

 Fetch all transferred files for a task and print some basic info: